HomeDing/homeding.github.io/home.md

 # HomeDing Library Documentation

-Building your own connected things made easy.

-This library can be used to build small devices directly connected to the local WiFi using the Arduino development environment.

-It offers functionality in the format of a Arduino library but also a HTML+CSS+JavaScript based User Interface.
+Making IoT easy - that is the goal that is the driving reason for implementing this library.

-All of tiis fits into the memory available on a standard board.
+All of this fits into the memory available on a standard board.
 They contain everything to run independent on their own and are directly controlled using a standard web browser.
-There is no need for a central hub or bridge device.
+There is no need for a central hub or bridge device - ideal for starting with implementing IoT devices.

+It offers functionality in the format of a Arduino library.
+It can be used to build small devices that are directly connected to the local WiFi using the Arduino development environment.
+Many of the problems that need to be solved for these scenarios have been implemented and starting using the library is as simple as using one of the provided examples and add some configuration.

+It also offers a full functional web frontend User Interface based on non-Arduino technologies like HTML+CSS+JavaScript.
+Again just using the given implementation is an option to start quickly.
+If you are not familiar with these technologies but you can find some documentation to learn how to build a full functional Web UI in less than 200k code size.

-It is currently made especially for the ESP8266 based boards like the NodeMCU or similar ones.
+The library is currently made especially for the ESP8266 based boards like the NodeMCU or similar ones.
 Many sensors, displays, input and output functionality is available as [elements](elements).

-The project is Open Souce available on GitHub and all files are licensed under a BSD style license.
+The project is Open Source available on GitHub and all files are licensed under a BSD style license.
 See http://www.mathertel.de/License.aspx

 ## HomeDing Concept Papers